Top 31 Beaches in Jalisco: The Very Best of the Mexican Pacific

 It is a clean sandy area with sanitary services, animal access control, and facilities for people with mobility difficulties.

-These are two Nayarit islands 36 km west of Puerto Vallarta by sea.
+The Marietas Islands are 36 km west of Puerto Vallarta by the sea in Banderas Bay.

 Isla Larga and Isla Redonda form the small volcanic archipelago.
 It is home to Playa Escondida, also known as Playa del Amor, one of the most spectacular beaches in Mexico.

-As an environmental protection measure, access to Playa Escondida is restricted to only 100 visitors per day who are not allowed to be there for more than 30 minutes.
+As an environmental protection measure, access to Playa Escondida is restricted to only 100 visitors per day, who cannot be there for more than 30 minutes.

-El Tamarindo is a place with spectacular landscapes in the Tenacatita Bay of Costalegre.
+El Tamarindo has spectacular landscapes in the Tenacatita Bay of Costalegre.

 There are three beautiful beaches presided over by El Tamarindo-Four Seasons Beach & Golf Resort, a hotel located on a property of 825 hectares at 212 km and 50 km from the airport of Puerto Vallarta and the airport of Manzanillo, respectively.